 Albert Hughes’ ‘Alpha’ tells an interesting story based on 20,000 years back in the last Ice Age when humans were living as hunter-gatherers.
-This epic adventure follows a small nomadic tribe but focuses more on a boy and a wolf, thereby bring the story of a man and his best friend.
+This epic adventure follows a small nomadic tribe but focuses more on a boy and a wolf, thereby bringing the story of a man and his best friend.

-With amazing visuals that not only looks beautiful but dangerous, this Late Stone Age wilderness survivalist epic ‘Alpha’, guides us to southwestern Europe to meet a young boy named Keda and one of Cro-Magnon tribes led by his father Tau.
+With amazing visuals that not only look beautiful but dangerous, this Late Stone Age wilderness survivalist epic ‘Alpha’, guides us to southwestern Europe to meet a young boy named Keda and one of Cro-Magnon tribes led by his father Tau.

-The film has not shown much on the tribal lifestyle (only glimpses of their rituals and custom) as it was obvious and evident.
+The film has not shown much of the tribal lifestyle (only glimpses of their rituals and custom) as it was obvious and evident.
 Nevertheless, father Tau has high expectations from his son to lead the tribe but Keda is sensitive enough to not even hurt an animal – an unlikely characteristic of that age.

 As their clan sets out for a hunting expedition to hunt and gather food for the upcoming treacherous winter, Keda finds this new challenging job life-threatening.
 In the middle of the expedition, he is attacked by bison and thrown out from a nearby cliff only to land on a high face of the rock with no consciousness.
 His chieftain father shouts and cries but has no way to retrieve his son.
 Believing his son is dead, he mourns and eventually leaves his son.

 Keda, however, was not dead and woke up to find himself fighting for survival in a harsh and unforgiving landscape.
 As a pack of wolves attacks Keda, he injures one of those and saves himself by climbing on a tree.
 Later, driven by his nature, he nurses the wolf back to health and named him Alpha.
 There, the story moves up the ladder as we see the man and animal befriended and they both fight the way out on a perilous journey back home.